Prostitution in the United Arab Emirates: Sex tourism

 The UAE attracts many foreign businessmen as it is gaining a reputation as the Middle East's top sex tourism destination.
 Many of them arrive regularly from the post-Soviet states, South America, Eastern Europe, East Asia, Africa, South Asia, and other states of the Middle East.

 Sex trafficking

 In 2007, the United States State Department placed the United Arab Emirates as a "Tier 2" in its annual Trafficking in Persons reports, meaning that it does not fully comply with the minimum standards for the elimination of trafficking but is making significant efforts to do so.
 The UAE is a destination and transit country for women subjected to sex trafficking.
-Some women, predominantly from Eastern Europe, Central Asia, South and Southeast Asia, East Africa, Iraq, Iran, and Morocco, are subjected to forced prostitution in the UAE.
+Some women, predominantly from Central, South and Southeast Asia, Eastern Europe, East Africa, Iraq, Iran, and Morocco, are subjected to forced prostitution in the UAE.
 In 2016, 22 cases related to sex trafficking were brought before the courts.